 Our Website: www.blessedadultcare.org

-These programs raise spirits and boost confidence for homeless and impoverished children ages tots to teens, and offer help and hope for babies beginning life amidst the struggles of homelessness.
+These four core programs raise spirits and boost confidence for homeless and impoverished children ages birth to teens, and offer help and hope for babies and new parents beginning life amidst the struggles of homelessness.
 Each program incorporates education and enrichment, literacy support, as well as care and comfort supplies, all part of Bright Blessings' commitment to supporting the comprehensive needs of every child we serve.

 Volunteer Opportunities: Thanks to the helping hands and hearts of every volunteer, Bright Blessings is able to reach thousands of homeless and impoverished children across our greater Charlotte community each year.
-As a completely volunteer led organization, donations of time and talent are often just as critical as those that are monetary.
-We offer a variety of projects for adults and children of all ages.
-Your efforts are sure to make a positive and lasting impact in the lives of needy children.
+As a volunteer-led organization, donations of time and talent are often just as critical as those that are monetary.
+Volunteer at our location with a group event, volunteer at a shelter party, complete projects from your location, sign up for an open volunteer session, or become a delivery driver delivering packages of joy, care and hope!
+Your efforts are sure to make a positive and lasting impact in the lives of children in our community.
 You can find more information about specific ways you can help by visiting our website.

-Mission Statement: To bring joy, care and hope to homeless and impoverished children by mobilizing community volunteers of all ages.
+Mission Statement: TTo bring joy, care and hope to homeless and impoverished children by mobilizing community volunteers of all ages.

 Our Website: www.brightblessingsusa.org